 Dreaming of running your own hotel?
 Or turning your great business idea into a reality?
 Then the Maastricht School of Management (MSM) is for you.
 The degrees train you to work with people and manage organisations in any business context.
 Here, you’ll have a mixture of practical and theory-based assignments, as well as the opportunity to complete an internship in your desired field.

 Maastricht University advertises itself as an international university, and they are not exaggerating.
-Almost 19,000 students were enrolled in 2019, 54% of which were foreign students.
-An impressive 114 nationalities are represented in the university, but of course, the majority of international students are EU citizens.
+Around 22,000 students were enrolled in 2021, 56% of which were foreign students.
+An impressive 129 nationalities are represented in the university, but of course, the majority of which are EU citizens.

 But even with these numbers, the experience you have will definitely depend on the faculty you go to and the clubs you join.

 For example, at the Faculty of Arts and Social Sciences (FaSoS, where I went,) 77% of the students are international, with a good mixture of EU and non-EU citizens.
 You’ll take classes with Brazilians, Syrians, Italians, Australians, Koreans, Greeks, and Canadians — it’s incredible.

 The School of Business and Economics (SBE) is technically also very international, but around Maastricht the faculty is known as “mini-Germany” because most of students there are German.

 There are also student clubs like the African-Caribbean Maastricht University Society, where you can find plenty of non-EU students to connect with.
 But we’ll get more into student associations later.

 Zuyd Hogeschool, however, is not very international.
 Of their 14,000 students, only about 11% come from outside of the Netherlands.
 This is because the school offers fewer degrees taught in English compared to Maastricht University.